ncbi/CoV-Dist/README.md

   Compute pairwise metagenome distance for SARS-CoV-2 samples.

 Options:
-  -p, --prefix_list PATH  A file that lists the prefix for vcf and
+  -p, --prefix_list PATH  A file that lists the prefix path for vcf and
-                          corresponidng depth files.  [required] -r, --ref PATH          Input reference file. [default: data/NC_045512.2.fasta]
+                          corresponding depth files.  [required] -r, --ref PATH          Input reference file. [default: data/NC_045512.2.fasta]
   -c, --cov FLOAT         Only samples with reads mapped to equal to or